opportus/object-mapper/README.md

 ## Use cases

-Use this solution for mapping data of objects to differently typed objects via extensible strategies and controls.
+Use this solution for mapping automatically data of objects to (differently typed or not) objects via extensible strategies and controls.

+Leverage this solution by delegating to it patternable control over your model data and services to truly decouple those from your application.
+Meaning that nowhere in your codebase is statically coded these models and services routine calls which are variables defined by that patternable control.

+Leverage further this solution by delegating to it self-learning AI driven control over your model data to transform it autonomously.

-This library can be used for example as:
+This solution can be used for example as:

--   Object <=> DTO mapping system.
+-   Mapping system for Model <=> DTO
--   Domain <=> Persistence model mapping system.
+-   Mapping system for Domain Model <=> Persistence Model
--   Domain <=> View model mapping system.
+-   Mapping system for Domain Model <=> View Model
--   Object mapping subsystem by higher level systems such as serializers, ORMs, form handlers, etc...
+-   Mapping system for higher level systems such as serializer, form handler, ORM, and others
+-   Backbone infrastructure for inter-layer communication
+-   Backbone infrastructure for AI driven data transformation
+-   ...

+Implementing any kind of data workflow based on this solution makes it pretty much Agile.

+This project aims 100% unit test coverage and optimization.

+## Abstract

+A computing system is a set of control over its data.
+Each control passes the data to the next control (control flow) so that we end up getting the data the way we want.

+This solution models this exact same fundamental workflow because a computing system **is** a data mapper by essence.

+***In this solution's terms:***

+The data being passed to a control set is represented by the ***source***.
+The data going out from this control set is represented by the ***target***.
+The control set is represented by the ***checkpoint*** set.
+The data and control flow is represented by the ***route***.
+The intelligence (the programmer or the AI) defining the control set and the control flow (depending on the data) is represented by the ***pathfinding*** strategy.

 ## Roadmap